core-wg/comi/draft-ietf-core-comi.md

 ### iPATCH {#ipatch-operation}

-One or multiple data node instances are replaced with the idem-potent iPATCH method {{RFC8132}}.
+One or multiple data node instances are replaced with the idempotent iPATCH method {{RFC8132}}.
 A request is sent with a confirmable CoAP iPATCH message.

 There are no Uri-Query options for the iPATCH method.

 The processing of the iPATCH command is specified by Content-Format application/yang-patch+cbor.
-The CBOR patch payload describes the changes to be made to the targeted YANG data nodes.
-The payload is an array of instance identifier, data node value pairs.
-If the CBOR patch payload contains data node instances that are not present in the target, these instances are added.
-If the target contains the specified instance, the contents of the instances are replaced with the values of the payload.
+In summary, if the CBOR patch payload contains a data node instance that is not present in the target, this instance is added.
+If the target contains the specified instance, the content of this instance is replaced with the value of the payload.
-Null values indicate the removal of existing values.
+A null value indicates the removal of an existing data node instance.

 ~~~~